The LM Playschool Workshop

-A Challenge for Improving LLMs Through Learning from Dialogue Game Interaction
+Improving Language Models through Learning from Dialogue Game Interaction

 Latest News

-• [2025/02/20] Our paper "Triangulating LLM Progress through Benchmarks, Games, and Cognitive Tests" is out on arXiv!
-Link
+• [Link] Our paper "Triangulating LLM Progress through Benchmarks, Games, and Cognitive Tests" was published on Findings of ACL and presented at EMNLP 2025.

 A Playschool for LLMs